Doug Llewelyn

 Douglas Steele Llewelyn (born November 26, 1938) is an American television personality, best known as the original host of the court show The People's Court from 1981 to 1993.
 Previously a news reporter, Llewelyn has produced numerous television specials, including The Mystery of Al Capone's Vaults in 1986, and launched Judge Judy in 1996.
 Llewelyn subsequently returned to hosting The People's Court from 2016 to 2023.

 Early life and early career

 Llewelyn was born in Maryland in 1938 and later moved to Lancaster, South Carolina with his family, and attended the University of South Carolina.
-He became an announcer at a South Carolina station while still in high school, and then moved to New York City, working as a page for Perry Como, and later moving to work for Chet Huntley in the news room.
+He became an announcer at a South Carolina station, WLCM in Lancaster, while still in high school, and then moved to New York City, working as a page for Perry Como, and later moving to work for Chet Huntley in the news room.
 He also worked in New York as a producer for the Long John Nebel Show on WNBC Radio, and as a radio reporter for Armed Forces Radio.